LokeshRajwar/Java-Projects/TodoListApp/Readme.md

 **Dependencies:**

-Servlet API: Ensure you have the Servlet API jar file in your project's classpath.
+- Servlet API: Ensure you have the Servlet API jar file in your project's classpath.
 It's usually included with Tomcat.
-JDBC driver: Download the JDBC driver for your chosen database and add it to your project's classpath.
+- JDBC driver: Download the JDBC driver for your chosen database and add it to your project's classpath.
-Under the "Additional Notes" section, add:

-Live Demo:

-View a live demo of TodoApp in action here: [Link to your deployed demo]
+Live Demo: View a live demo ScreenShots of TodoApp in action here:
 <div align="center">
     <a href="/TodoListApp/src/main/webapp/images/Main.png">
         <img width="300" height="200" src="/TodoListApp/src/main/webapp/images/Main.png">